 Tim Potts graduated from the State University of New York at Cortland with a BA in Secondary Social Studies.
 He also holds an MS Degree in Social Studies from the State University of New York at New Paltz.
 For 29 years, Tim has taught 6th and 7th grade social studies at the Robert J. Kaiser Middle School (Monticello Central School District) and is the Department Instructional Lead.
 Tim has been a member of the council for over 25 years and is a former Middle School and Curriculum & Assessment Chair & Co-Chair.
 In 2005, he was awarded the NYSCSS Middle School Teacher Award.
 He, is a Past President (2012-13) of the Council and was the founding President of the Sullivan County Council for Social Studies (1990’s).
 During Tim's NYSCSS Presidency he co-developed the NYSCSS Task Force to address the implementation of NYSED's SS Framework with other SS leaders statewide.
 Since 2015, Tim has held the position of the Treasurer and has updated & introduced new fiduciary practices making the Council's finances significantly stronger.
 He also serves as the chair of the Sites Committee which serves to locate & develop convention & conference locations.
 During the March 2018 Convention, Tim was surprised & honored with the NYSCSS Distinguished Service Award for his years of service to the profession & organization.
 Tim was a member of the New York State Education Department’s Content Advisory Panel for Social Studies since its inception in 2011 to 2018 chairing the Curriculum & Assessment portion of the panel.
-Rounding out his service to his profession, Tim is also active in the leadership of the National Council for Social Studies & the National Social Studies Supervisory Association.
+Rounding out his service to his profession, Tim is also active in the leadership of the National Council for Social Studies & was recently nominated to a three year term on the board of the National Social Studies Supervisory Association.